EYOELTEKLE/EYOELTEKLE/README.md

 👩‍💻  I am a Computer and Software Engineer from Addis Ababa, Ethiopia.

-🌱  I am currently learning web development, Machine learning and Data Science.
+🌱  I am interested in web development, Machine learning and Data Science.

-🔭 I’m currently a freelancer working on Gebeya.

 💗 I am passionate about web dev, AI , Software Development, Soccer and Gaming.